ooz/blog/2022/asym-encryption-lotr/README.md

 Saruman made a break-through discovery that could lead to orcs being able to march in broad daylight ("message")!
 He wants to send a messenger and tell Sauron about it, but all paths to Mordor are roamed by humans, elves and dwarves capturing or killing anyone who tries to sneak past.
-So, Saruman ("sender") picks up one of those mass-forged rings littering around everywhere and forces a messenger put it on ("encrypted message").
+So, Saruman ("sender") picks up one of those mass-forged rings littering around everywhere and forces a messenger to put it on ("encrypted message").

 At last, the messenger makes their way to Sauron in Mordor, unnoticed.
 Sauron ("recipient") then removes the ring, gets to know the great discovery, and everyone lived happily thereafter!